cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ### `PhysicalResourceID` vs `PrimaryIdentifier`

-Research shows that this assumption is safe when there is a single *primary identifier* for the resource, but breaks when its a composite.
+Research shows that the primary identifier maps to the physical id when there is a single *primary identifier* for the resource, but breaks when its a composite.
 For example, the *primary identifier* for the `AWS::ApiGateway::Stage` resource is, as defined by its schema: